Other software

 CLC

-CLC is licensed to a single machine and is only available through a virtual desktop on axomamma
+CLC is licensed software tied to specific machines and is only available through a virtual desktop on nodes with the clc

 AlphaFold